 Take the 7 train to its last stop, Flushing/Main Street.
+If you've left yourself enough time, explore the neighborhood and get a bite to eat.
 Catch the Q27 bus on Main Street, in front of the HSBC bank.
 Get off the bus at the intersection of 73rd Ave and Springfield Boulevard.

 1. Walk up the stairs to enter the park and immediately turn left.
 Now you'll walk along a large field.
 Take a right ahead, in the direction of a playground.
 When you approach the playground, take a left and you'll pass bathrooms.
 Keep straight and you'll soon be brought into the Alley Woodlands.

 2. In about a minute you'll come to a split in the path, turn right.
 Then keep left to follow a white NYC Parks marker.
 Now stairs will bring you downhill past a beautiful grove of rhododendrons.

 3. Keep right at the coming split, then go straight through an intersection.
 Here is Little Alley Pond, where you're likely to see dozens of bullfrogs peering out at you.
 Their bellowing call - which could be mistaken for a lightsaber - is unmistakable.

 4. Once you've seen the pond, turn around and go right.
 If you're here in the spring, you'll pass a swampy area full of more frogs.

 5. Next is a T in the path, turn left here and pass the bathrooms.
 Now take another left, then a right at a wide T, and you'll walk with the Alley Pond Adventure Course to your right.
 Keep right ahead through a series of splits, returning you to the forest.